 A project manager’s job is extremely challenging.
-You have to deal with a lot of frustrating moments, failed negotiations, overruns, and other challenges while making sure that the project does not derail from the agreed plan.
+You have to deal with a lot of frustrating moments, failed negotiations, overruns, and other project management challenges while making sure that the project does not derail from the agreed plan.
 For those who are not trained in the art of project management, the job is even more demanding.

-Luckily, there is no shortage of effective tools and resources that beginners can use to improve their project management skills.
+Luckily, there is no shortage of effective project management tools and resources that beginners can use to improve their project management skills.
 One of the best resources for beginners and accidental project managers is a good book that introduces the subject efficiently and equips the reader to handle the challenges of this job.

 To save your time, we have compiled a small list of the most effective project management books for beginners to help you get started.
 Please note that the following list is not ranked and all of these books are equally effective.